astropy/astropy-APEs/APE18.rst

 After discussion and some revision in the PR, there was broad support and no objections to adopting this plan.

-Note: On merge of this APE an addendum should be added to APE 10 referencing this one.

 .. _NEP 29: https://numpy.org/neps/nep-0029-deprecation_policy.html